This blog was last updated on 6 November 2019.

 WhatsApp has changed the way the world communicates.
 Until very recently, WhatsApp for businesses was an unfulfilled dream for the customer-centric company.
-The popular chat app has over 1.5 billion active users sending 60 billion messages over the platform, daily.
+The popular chat app has over 1.5 billion active users sending more than 65 billion messages, daily.
 Of course, this is all person-to-person communication and businesses have had no way of taking advantage of the massive popularity of the app to connect with their customers.
 There were plenty of ideas on how to make the most of this channel – but no way to actually do this.
 Until now.

 Create an Emotional Connection with Your Customers

-Finally, businesses can use WhatsApp to address the needs of the on-demand shopper of today.
+Finally, businesses can use WhatsApp Business API to address the needs of today's on-demand shopper.
 These are customers who are not used to waiting anymore.
-Think about it – other than Game of Thrones fans, who waits for the next episode of their favorite show, anymore?
-Thanks to Netflix, we binge watch and can go through our favorite new show in a single evening.
-Thanks to Apple and Google, we have literally all of the information ever in the palms of our hands.
+Think about it - we don't need to wait a whole week to see what happens next on our favorite show anymore.
+Thanks to Netflix, we can binge through Stranger Things in a single evening if we want.
+And thanks to Apple and Google, we have literally all of the information ever available in the palms of our hands.

-Millennials and Generation Z have never known a world without mobile; never known a world without immediate gratification.
-They don’t wait.
-And they won’t wait.
-If you don’t have what they’re looking for, whether it’s a product in stock or information about a delivery they’ve made – you could end up losing that customer.
-Because in the mind of the millennial, the inability of a business to provide immediate customer satisfaction equals a poor customer experience.
+Millennials and Generation Z have never known a world without mobile.
+They live in a world of immediate gratification.
+They don’t wait and they won’t wait.
+If you don’t have what they’re looking for when they're looking for it – you could end up losing that customer.
+Because in the mind of the Millennial, the inability of a business to provide immediate customer satisfaction equals a poor customer experience.

 Communicate With Them Over The Channel They Use With The Information They Need